-Under the power exchange agreement the Company purchases power at a price that is based on the average operating and maintenance (O&M) charges from three surrogate nuclear power plants around the country.
-To estimate the fair value of this agreement, the Company estimates the difference between the purchase price based on the future O&M charges and forward prices for energy.
-The Company compares the Level 2 brokered quotes and forward price curves described above to an internally developed forward price which is based on the average O&M charges from the three surrogate nuclear power plants for the current year.
-The Company estimates the volumes of the transactions that will take place in the future based on historical average transaction volumes per delivery year (November to April).
+Under the power exchange agreement, which expired on June 30, 2019, the Company purchased power at a price that was based on the average operating and maintenance (O&M) charges from three surrogate nuclear power plants around the country.
+To estimate the fair value of this agreement, the Company estimated the difference between the purchase price based on the future O&M charges and forward prices for energy.
+The Company compared the Level 2 brokered quotes and forward price curves described above to an internally developed forward price which was based on the average O&M charges from the three surrogate nuclear power plants for the current year.
+The Company estimated the volumes of the transactions that would take place in the future based on historical average transaction volumes per delivery year (November to April).
 Significant increases or decreases in any of these inputs in isolation would result in a significantly higher or lower fair value measurement.